c-blake/suggest/README.md

 of per-list-size free lists.

 I originally wrote this to understand and perhaps debunk SymSpell, though the work has (sort of) validated it.
 Or not.
-Let you, dear reader, are the judge.
+Let you, dear reader, be the judge.
 I think that I have at least found information I didn't see elsewhere that brackets its applicability which is worth letting people know about.
 In particular, SymSpell offers only modest speed-up vs-linear scan at large